 Do give yourself credit for your achievements.
 If you ran a travel blog, it’s likely that you picked up some SEO or social media marketing skills.
 Depending on the type of job you’re applying for, those skills can be very applicable and belong on your resume.

 Don’t be generic.
-“I have excellent communication skills” is exactly the kind of phrase that makes recruiters groan.
-Illustrate your skills by giving examples - we’ll go into this more in the sample resume below.
+“I have excellent communication skills” is exactly the kind of phrase that makes recruiters groan and pass on to the next person.
+Illustrate your skills by giving examples.

 Don’t rush through your resume.
 Invest time from the outset to craft a couple of well-written resumes, and it will make your job search much easier.